flavienbwk/Neo4j-Example-Spotifylike/README.md

 $> find -name "*.h5" -exec cp {} ./DATASET_PROCESS/H5_FILES/ \;
 </pre>

-The dataset provide the data of exactly `10 000` songs.
+The dataset provides the data of exactly `10 000` songs.
 To be sure everything is in there, execute :

 <pre>